jdevfullstack/electronics-robotics-intro/README.md

 current divides and only part of it flows through any branch.

 *source: <https://www.britannica.com/technology/electric-circuit#ref22644>*

+### To Series Or To Parallel
+- **Voltage Requirements**:
+  Series circuits are used to achieve specific voltage drops across components, while parallel circuits maintain consistent voltage across all connected components.

+- **Current Handling**:
+  Parallel connections distribute current among multiple paths, making them suitable for applications where multiple components need to share the load.
+In contrast, series connections ensure that the same current flows through all components.

+- **Reliability and Redundancy**:
+  Parallel circuits offer increased reliability and redundancy.
+If one component fails, others continue to operate, which is essential for applications needing high availability.

+- **Design Goals**:
+  The design choice is driven by the desired characteristics such as stability, flexibility, and protection.
+It’s about meeting the specific performance and functional requirements of the device or circuit.

 ## Tech Terms
 `open circuit` - an electrical circuit that is not complete.